DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Overview

-Based on the above motivation and observation, we propose a new on-disk graph-based indexing ANNS system, \oursys.
-In \oursys, we adopt a decoupled storage architecture to enhance update efficiency, and we further design a query engine that is tightly tailored for the decoupled architecture.
-To begin with, we introduce \oursys's workflow in the query and update process (Section~\ref{4.1}).
-We then introduce a three-stage query based on multi-PQs (Section~\ref{4.2}), which filters out vast redundant overhead and effectively resolves the additional I/O issue during query brought by the decoupled design.
-Finally, we propose an incremental page-level reordering strategy based on vector similarity (Section~\ref{4.3}), which places similar nodes on the same page.
-By coordinating with the caching strategy, this approach effectively leverages fetched redundant data and mitigates the read amplification problem.
+\eat{ To begin with, we introduce \oursys's workflow in the query and update process (Section~\ref{sec:workflow}).
+We then introduce a two-stage query based on hierarchical PQ (Section~\ref{sec:query}), which filters out vast redundant overhead and effectively resolves the additional I/O issue during query brought by the decoupled design.
+Finally, we propose an incremental page-level reordering strategy based on vector similarity (Section~\ref{sec:insert}), which places similar nodes on the same page.
+By coordinating with the caching strategy, this approach effectively leverages fetched redundant data and mitigates the read amplification problem. }